9 Of The Easiest Vegetables To Grow In Your Home Garden

 Unlike most of the plants on the list, garlic can be planted in the fall or even early winter.
 While it’s best to grow garlic from seed, you can grow it from cloves you find at the grocery store.
 You’ll need to plant your cloves with the roots down about 6 inches apart and 2 inches deep.

 Keep in mind that while you plant garlic in the fall, you won’t see a harvest until early summer.
 When you’re ready to collect your garlic, carefully dig around the bulbs, resisting the urge to yank it out by the stem.
 Once you pull the garlic from the ground, you’ll need to let them cure in a shady area with good air circulation for about 2 weeks.
 Last step, enjoy!

 Growing Vegetables In Pots

-You might consider planting some vegetables in pots or containers instead of planting them directly in the ground.
-Tomatoes, salad greens and peppers all thrive when planted in both pots and directly in the garden.
-Herbs are great for planting in pots as well.
 Having some plants in pots can take your outdoor decor to the next level and make it much easier to tell which plant is which.
-Some homeowners who live in urban areas or don’t have ample space to plant an entire garden in their yard choose to keep all of their plants in pots.
-Potted gardens offer more flexibility.
+Some homeowners who live in urban areas or who don’t have ample space to plant an entire garden in their yard choose to keep all of their plants in pots.
+Potted gardens offer more flexibility and allow you to accommodate multiple types of plants more easily.
+Even better, they can extend the growing season.
 If you suspect it will frost, you can bring your potted plants inside to protect them.
 You could even keep them through the whole winter if you have the right indoor garden setup.